-Moonrise Kingdom Boy’s bedroom
+Moonrise Kingdom Boy’s Bedroom + Shop Our Picks

 It’s no secret around the EHD studio that we love to design kid’s bedrooms.
 It just means you get to have more fun and tap into your inner child.
 With this E-Design project our client Nicole wanted a room designed for her 8 year old son Ricardo.
 Her initial notes from her questionnaire said “no style per se.
 Not too sophisticated for an eight year old boy, but not too kid like, as I would like this to carry him into his teenage years with minimal changes.”